 Twelve luxury tended suites provide accommodation to visitors to Bayethe.
 The lodge offers double-volume central areas in an area of pristine beauty.

-Explorer Camps is a rustic tented bush.
+Explorer Camp is a rustic bush camp.
 The camp is open seasonally in the South African summer and is a base for walking safaris conducted on the Shamwari reserve.

 Long Lee Manor offers luxurious Edwardian-style accommodation offers views of the Bushmans River Valley.
 There are two Manor Suites, Four Garden Rooms, and Eleven Plains Rooms.
 A two-bedroomed family suite is also available.